-Maximum permissible sound levels in residential communities are not to exceed 55 A-weighted decibels (dB(A)s).
+Maximum permissible sound levels in residential communities are not to exceed 55 A-weighted decibels (dB(A)s) as measured as an equivalent continuous sound level (Leq) within any 1-hour period.
 However, construction activities are permitted to exceed the established maximum level by 25 dB(A) by the Seattle Noise Control Ordinance (SMC 25.08.425).
 Maximum permissible sound levels established in SMC 25.08.425 may be exceeded by construction activities between 7:00 a.m. and 10:00 p.m. on weekdays, and between the hours of 9:00 a.m. and 10:00 p.m. on weekends.